-Adidas has long been famous for its three stripes logo, however, they weren’t the first company to use the design.
+The Adidas logo has long been famous for its three stripes logo.
+However, they weren’t the first company to use the design.
 The original owner of the logo was Karhu Sports.
 However, Karhu Sports was hit hard by WWII, and short on capital, the owner agreed to sell Adidas the trademark to their logo for €1,600 and two bottles of whiskey.

-In 1971, the company unveiled the three-stripe logo in a form that resembled a leaf they called the “trefoil”.
-This version was later replaced by the current logo which is shaped like a triangle, though the trefoil logo can still be found on some Adidas products.
+In 1971, the company unveiled the three-stripe Adidas logo in a form that resembled a leaf called the “trefoil.”
+This version was later replaced by the current logo, shaped like a triangle, though the trefoil logo can still be found on some Adidas products.

 Design Elements of the Adidas Logo

-Even before Adidas purchased the trefoil logo from Karhu Sports, they were adding three bars to all of their products, and they referred to themselves as the “three stripe company”.
-These three stripes were meant to convey the diversity and international appeal of the company by symbolizing the three major land masses where Adidas shoes were sold – North America, Europe, and Asia.
+Even before Adidas purchased the trefoil logo from Karhu Sports, they added three bars to all of their products, and they referred to themselves as the “three stripe company.”
+These three stripes were meant to convey the diversity and international appeal of the company by symbolizing the three major landmasses where Adidas shoes were sold – North America, Europe, and Asia.

-Adidas added even more meaning and symbolism to their latest logo by making the logo into a triangle shape that looks like a mountain sloping upwards.
-This mountain is meant to symbolize overcoming challenges – a popular theme for the athletes that Adidas sells their apparel to.
+Adidas added even more meaning and symbolism to their latest logo by making the Adidas logo into a triangle shape that looks like a mountain sloping upwards.
+This mountain symbolizes overcoming challenges – a popular theme for the athletes that Adidas sells their apparel.

 Adidas has also chosen to feature the name of their company in all lower-case font on their logo.
 This choice represents the casual, informal nature of the Adidas brand.

-Lastly, since no particular color scheme is attached to Adidas logo, Adidas is free to alter the color of the logo anyway they see fit in order to compliment the design of the apparel they are putting it on.
+Lastly, since no particular color scheme is attached to the Adidas logo, Adidas is free to alter the color of the logo in any way they see fit to complement the design of the apparel they are putting it on.

 Apparel companies live and die by the popularity of their design.
-Not only do they need their design to be appealing to customers, they also need it to be immediately recognizable in order for the most important aspects of their marketing strategy to work.
+Not only do they need their design to be appealing to customers, but they also need it to be immediately recognizable for the most important aspects of their marketing strategy to work.

 For example, Adidas pays mass amounts of money to have their shoes worn by pro athletes in the NBA and beyond.
 The goal is that people will see these athletes wearing these shoes and be inspired to buy them for themselves.
 However, when a basketball player in the NBA wears Adidas shoes on the court, there is no advertisement that they are wearing them other than a prominent logo on the shoe.
-Adidas, therefore, counts on people being able to recognize the logo in an instant in order for these promotions to work.
+Therefore, Adidas counts on people being able to recognize the logo in an instant for these promotions to work.

-Best of all, Adidas has managed to tie a message to their logo.
-When people see Adidas apparel or they see someone else wearing it, they immediately associate the apparel with quality and athleticism.
+Best of all, Adidas has managed to tie a message to its logo.
+When people see Adidas apparel or see someone else wearing it, they immediately associate the apparel with quality and athleticism.
 It is this association that keeps many customers coming back to Adidas time and time again.